 - 1/2 tsp maple syrup

-- Mix flours, gluten, salt, sugar, and instant yeast in a large bowl.
+- Mix flour, salt, sugar, and yeast in a large bowl.
 Stir in milk and oil till combined, then turn out onto a floured surface.

 - Knead with your hands for about 10-15 minutes, adding flour if needed.
 When ready, the dough should be smooth and just slightly sticky, but it shouldn’t stick to your hands.
 Check out these tips for checking if your dough is sufficiently kneaded.

 - Roll your dough into a ball and place in a large greased bowl.
 Place a tea towel or saran wrap over the bowl and let the dough rest until doubled in size.
 This could take anywhere from 1-4 hours.

 - Meanwhile, prepare the chocolate sheet.
 Mix together cocoa powder and sugar.
 Add melted chocolate and milk.